section9-lab/incubator-wayang-website/docs/guide/usage-examples.md

   limitations under the License.

 -->
-# Guide to Development and Usage with Apache Wayang (incubating)
+# Guide to Development and Usage with Apache Wayang

 This section provides a set of examples to illustrate how to use Apache Wayang for different tasks.